arachid1/soundofnavi/trainers/README.md

 | ANTWERP SIM  |  | X |
 | BD  | X |  |

-''''
-            pneumonia   C/W

-ICBHI       X           X
-PERCH                   X
-JORDAN      X           ?
-ANT                     X
-ANT SIM                 X
-BD          X

-NOTE: As of 11/23, this applies to the Pneumonia problem for the Icbhi/Jordan.
+NOTE: As of 11/23, this applies to the Pneumonia problem for Icbhi/Jordan.
 To be extended by adding training on BD for pneumonia + other datasets in CW

+# The Pneumonia Problem
-# First
+## First

 1) Upload data and place 'data' folder inside classification_algorithm
 ```